QodotPlugin/qodotplugin.github.io/docs/entities.md

 nav_order: 7
 ---

+# Entities
+Entities tie Godot functionality to 3D positions and specially-marked brushes in your map file.

+This guide covers how to add entities to your Trenchbroom game config, and how to add Godot functionality to those entities.

 1. TOC
 {:toc}

-# Entities
-Entities tie Godot functionality to 3D positions and specially-marked brushes in your map file.
+## Introduction to Entity Types

-There are two main types of entities:
+There are three main types of entities:
-- Point Classes (Point Entities in Hammer)
+- Point Classes
-- Solid Classes (Brush Entities in Hammer)
+- Solid Classes
+- Base Classes

-A Point Entity is a position in 3D space.
-They work well for spawn locations, pickups, enemies and more.
-Point Entities are useful for instanciating Godot scenes in 3D space.
-Having collisions, visuals, or scripts are completely optional for any given Point Entity.
+A point entity is a position in 3D space.
+They work well for spawn locations, pickups, and instancing Godot scenes.

-Brush Entities are brushes with a script attached.
-By default, they are grouped separately from the world geometry, letting you transform and manipulate each Solid Class individually.
-One example is using a "physics" Brush Class to let the brush interact with physics.
-Multiple brushes can be a part of a single Solid Class.
+Solid classes are pieces of geometry with special properties, like doors and breakable walls.
+You can use these entities to tie scripts and other functionality to brushes in the world.
+Collision and meshes are optional as well.

+Base classes are empty; they only contain properties as a template for other classes.
+They're handy when needed, but never required.

 Keep in mind that "Entities" and "Classes" mean the same thing for this entire page.
 Qodot calls them classes, Trenchbroom calls them entities.
-This has nothing to do with the concept of classes in GDscript.

-This also applies for "Brush" and "Solid", Qodot calls them solid entities, Trenchbroom calls them brush entities.
-Godot on its own doesn't understand "brushes", rather it holds collision and geometry for groups of nodes once they're built through a QodotMap node.
+Neither of these systems inherently interact with the classes found in GDscript or C#, they are completely separate.

 # Creating new Entities